-[BF] 607.3.3.1 Fire damper actuation device.
-The fire damper actuation device shall meet one of the following requirements:
+[BF] 607.3.3.1 Fire damper actuation.
+Primary heatresponsive devices used to actuate fire dampers shall meet one of the following requirements:

 - 1. The operating temperature shall be approximately 50°F (28°C) above the normal temperature within the duct system, but not less than 160°F (71°C). - 2.
 The operating temperature shall be not more than 350°F (177°C) where located in a smoke control system complying with Section 909 of the International Building Code.